DADA: Driver Attention Prediction in Driving Accident Scenarios

-In this work, we also evaluate the performance of dynamic attention prediction methods on different behavior types of driving accidents.
+In this work, we also evaluate the performance of video-aware attention prediction methods on different behavior types of driving accidents.
 In this evaluation, the metrics of KLdiv, NSS, CC, and SIM are adopted.
-Specifically, we partitioned the video sequences in the testing set into three sets: ``crossing", ``hitting" and ``out of control}", where these behavior types are taken by other objects appeared the camera view of ego-car.
-Table. \ref{tab4} gives the results with respect to each behavior type in Table. \ref{tab8}.
-The results show that our model is the best over different behavior types in accidental scenarios.
-Except from our model, other approaches show the best NSS value and have the least information loss (lower KLdiv) in ``hitting" behavior.
-As for the crossing behavior, only our model shows a better results than other two behavior types, which indicates that our model can find the crossing object for the best.
-As for the out of control}" behaviors, the objects with ``\emph{crossing}" behavior have apparent scale variation and move slower than that with ``\emph{hitting}" and ``\emph{out of control}".

-In order to show the behind reason of these phenomena, we demonstrate the average attention map with respect to different behavior types in Fig. \ref{fig14}.
-From these maps, we can observe that the fixations tend to the middle of the field of vision (FOV) (Fig. \ref{fig14}(b)) for the hitting scenarios satisfying the center-surround bias assumption better than the ones of ``crossing" and ``out of control".
-However, crossing behavior is dispersive, and has a longer tail to the sides of FOV (Fig. \ref{fig14}(a)).
-For the ``out of control" category, because there is no clear crash-object in these scenarios, the attention may show a frequent variation due to dramatic camera view change, and exhibits a wide range of distribution of fixations, shown by Fig. \ref{fig14}(c).
-Consequently, the largest CC and SIM are obtained by most of methods on the ``out of control" scenarios.
-Therefore, although the crash-object locations demonstrate a convergence of FOV, different accident categories with differing participants have diverse occurrence patterns of locations.
+Specifically, we partitioned the video sequences in the testing set into three sets of ``\emph{crossing}", ``\emph{hitting}" and ``\emph{out of control}", where these behavior types are taken by other objects appeared the camera view of ego-car.
+Table. \ref{tab4} gives the results with respect to each driving behavior type.
+The results show that our model is the best one over different behavior types.
+Interestingly, all of the methods demonstrate the worst performance on the ``\emph{crossing}" behavior, and show the best for the ``\emph{out of control}" behavior.
+That is because, compared with the ``\emph{hitting}" and ``\emph{out of control}" behaviors, the objects with ``\emph{crossing}" behavior have apparent scale variation and move slower than that with ``\emph{hitting}" and ``\emph{out of control}".
+In order to show the behind reason of these phenomena, we demonstrate the average attention map with respect to different behavior types in Fig. \ref{fig11}.
+From these maps, we can observe that the fixations tend to the middle of the field of vision (FOV) (Fig. \ref{fig11}(b)) for the hitting behavior.
+However, crossing behavior is dispersive, and has a longer tail to the sides of FOV (Fig. \ref{fig11}(a)).
+For the ``out of control" category, the front object often demonstrates a sudden and drastic movement (e.g., the overturned car).
+Consequently, the largest CC and SIM are obtained by most of methods on the ``\emph{out of control}" behavior.